mathiasertl/django-ca/docs/source/cli/cas.rst

 It is usually only used in end entity certificates, certificate authorities do *not* use this extension: certificate validation does not require this information for certificate authorities.

-Since RFC 5280 does not rule out this extension occuring in certificate authorities, you can still add this extension::
+Since RFC 5280 does not rule out this extension occurring in certificate authorities, you can still add this extension::

     $ python manage.py init_ca --subject-alternative-name DNS:example.com ...